What is a business email?

 Your email address and domain should be a simple, recognizable name that represents your business well.
 Follow these tips to pick effective email addresses for your business:

 Create a website and domain name if you haven’t already.
-Pick one that’s simple, memorable and relevant to your product or service.
+Pick one that’s simple and relevant to your product or service.
 If you run a flower shop called Joan’s Flowers, you could make your domain name Joansflowers.com.
-If your desired domain name isn’t available, add a related keyword or location in the title like JoansflowersOrlando.com.
+If your desired domain name isn’t available, add a related keyword or location in the title, such as JoansflowersOrlando.com.
 For enhanced recognition, use only letters in your domain name and avoid special characters or numbers.

 Keep a consistent format with your emails throughout the company

 Build other email addresses for your employees and their departments.
-If your email is firstname.lastname@example.org, keep this pattern consistent with all of your employees’ email addresses.
-Create group emails for departments like "email@example.com" or "firstname.lastname@example.org."
+If your email is email@example.com, keep this pattern consistent with your employees’ email addresses.
+Create group emails for departments such as “firstname.lastname@example.org” or “email@example.com.”

 Which email is best for business?